system76/docs/_articles/codecs.md

 layout: article
 title: Watch Videos and Play Music (MP3, DVD, etc.)
 description: >
-  Ubuntu does not ship with playback support for some proprietary multimedia formats, like MP3 and DVD-videos.
+  Ubuntu does not ship with playback support for some proprietary multimedia formats, such as MP3 files and DVD-videos.
 To enable playback of these media, please see this Multimedia Playback Support documentation.
 keywords:
   - Support
   - multimedia